Rohingya Refugees Pour Into Bangladesh, And Many Question A Militant Group's Actions

 So he did, along with about 150 other men, he says.
 All were members of Myanmar's Rohingya Muslim minority, and many were volunteers recruited by a Rohingya militant group to fight against security forces.

-Kalam — not his real name, but one he's asked us to use out of fear of retribution — says the attackers mostly used knives or homemade weapons.
-They had only two pistols, which they'd seized from the security forces during a wave of attacks launched last October by the Rohingya militant group Arakan Rohingya Salvation Army.
+Kalam — not his real name, but one he has asked us to use out of fear of retribution — says the attackers mostly used knives or homemade weapons.
+They had only two pistols, which they had seized from the security forces during a wave of attacks launched last October by the Rohingya militant group Arakan Rohingya Salvation Army.

 It didn't go well.